Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Composite Quantile Regression

 The extension of the remaining two methods is similar, although requiring a slight change in the objective function.
-For the CD method, we simply adjust our reformulation $L_m$ of the objective, for $m=1,\dots,p$, to include a second summation for the additional quantile levels as where $\Theta_{ik} = \rho_{\tau_k}(r_{ik})$ is analogous to $\Theta_i$ defined previously.
+For the CD method, we modify our reformulation $L_m$ of the objective function, for $m=1,\dots,p$, to include a second summation for the additional quantile levels as where $\Theta_{ik} = \rho_{\tau_k}(r_{ik})$ is analogous to $\Theta_i$ defined previously.
 The MM approach is similarly extended, yielding a final majorizer of the form